notawakestudio/NUSConnect-Docs/docs/CompetitiveAnalysis.md

 We however, are students who care about learning.
 We take pride in sharing our perspective and bring functionalities that might be closer to the hearts of fellow students.
 We literally walk our talk, among our target users.

+#TODO (More to be added, come back in milestone 3)